lioneaglesolutions/docs-2/expectations.md

 <a name="expect-toMatch"></a>
 ### `toMatch(string $expression)`

-Asserts that the value matches a regular expression:
+Asserts that the `$value` matches a regular expression.

 ```php
 expect('Hello World')->toMatch('/^hello wo.*$/i');